Aylesbury Estate: Regeneration

 On 27 September 2005, the London Borough of Southwark decided that rather than spend £350 million updating the estate to basic living standards, it would order its demolition and replace the dwellings with modern houses controlled by a housing association.
 The plan involves increasing the density of housing from the current 2,700 units to 4,900.
 2,288 units would remain social housing and the remainder would be for sale.
 The sale of these units is planned to fund the whole scheme.

 The regeneration of the Aylesbury Estate has been divided into several phases which will see the estate being re-built in 20 years.
 The indicative phasing plan states when tenants plan to be re-housed and when leasehold properties would be bought by Southwark Council.
 However, this timetable is subject to a certain amount of flux, until the development partner is appointed and the more detailed scheduling of the work can begin, which will offer greater certainty to residents about when they will need to move.

 The first Phase 1a was completed in August 2013, it lies near the south-west corner of the Aylesbury Estate and is divided into four development sites: A, C, B/E and D. This phase was developed with the L&Q housing association.
 It comprises 261 units, and a new resource centre for adults with disabilities.
 It is a mixture of affordable and private housing, with existing Aylesbury residents given priority to move into the new buildings.

-The first stage of Phase 2, also known as Plot 18, includes 300-313 Missenden, 57-76 Northchurch and the space to the south of Taplow.
+The first stage of Phase 2, also known as Plot 18, includes 300–313 Missenden, 57–76 Northchurch and the space to the south of Taplow.
 The second stage of Phase 2 includes all the Wendover, Wolverton, Winslow, Padbury, Ravenstone and Foxcote blocks as well as Brockley House.
-Demolition of the blocks on Plot 18 started in 2017 and over 1,000 new homes will be built across this phase over the next seven years.
+Demolition of the blocks on Plot 18 started in 2017 and over 1,000 new homes were due to be built across this phase over the next seven years.

 Phase 3 includes all Taplow and Northchurch blocks to the west of Thurlow Street as well as 184 and 218 East Street.
-Demolition of the existing blocks is programmed to start in 2021 and 200 new homes will be built in this phase over the next six years.
+Demolition of the existing blocks was programmed to start in 2021 and 200 new homes were due to be built in this phase over the next six years.

 Phase 4 includes all the Missenden, Michael Faraday, Gayhurst, Gaitskell, Latimer, Calverton, Danesfield and Emberton blocks.
-It also includes Chadwell House, Lees House, Soane House, Dorwell House and 51-67 Inville Road.
-Demolition of the existing blocks is programmed to start in 2023 and over 1,500 new homes will be built over the next nine years.
+It also includes Chadwell House, Lees House, Soane House, Dorwell House and 51–67 Inville Road.
+Demolition of the existing blocks was programmed to start in 2023 with over 1,500 new homes due to be built over the next nine years.

-While this was updated in May 2018, it is noted that the regeneration is a long-term project so facts and figures may change over time.
-In addition, the Aylesbury Area Action Plan (AAAP) adopted 10 years ago was supposed to govern the 25-year redevelopment of the estate.
-It is then expected to require a high level of consultation and the involvement of affected residents throughout the regeneration process.